 3. Multicore Image Processing

 With NI vision and LabVIEW software, NI Embedded Vision Systems take full advantage of their multicore processor by automatically balancing the computational load on each core.
-Machine vision applications can run deterministically and reliably with the LabVIEW Real-Time Module, which you can use to implement low-level control for prioritizing crucial tasks, such as your visual inspection, above less time-critical tasks, such as video display.
+Machine vision applications can run deterministically and reliably with the real-time NI Embedded Vision Systems and the LabVIEW Real-Time Module, which you can use to implement low-level control for prioritizing crucial tasks, such as your visual inspection, above less time-critical tasks, such as video display.

 Also, the 2 GB of RAM offer the performance needed for handling larger amounts of image data and user interfaces.

 NI Embedded Vision Systems were designed for harsh industrial environments.
-They are fanless and passively cooled, and the temperature range of 0 to 45 °C ensures that uptime is kept at a maximum.
-The two options run with 2 GB of RAM and a 1 GB solid-state hard drive, to which you can add more CompactFlash storage.
+They are fanless and passively cooled, and the temperature range of 0 °C to 45 °C ensures that uptime is kept at a maximum.
+The two real-time options run with 2 GB of RAM and a 1 GB solid-state hard drive to which you can add more CompactFlash storage, while the Windows-based options run with 2 GB of RAM and an 80 GB solid-state hard drive.
 The absence of moving parts makes this machine vision system a reliable addition to your packaging, assembly, and manufacturing environments.

-The EVS-1464RT has 29 reconfigurable digital I/O lines – 15 digital input lines, of which 13 are isolated 24 V lines and two are dedicated TTL lines, and 14 digital output lines, of which four are isolated 24 V and 10 are dedicated TTL.
-The EVS-1463RT comes with four TTL and two isolated inputs.
+The EVS-1464 and EVS-1464RT have 29 reconfigurable digital I/O lines—15 digital input lines, of which 13 are isolated 24 V lines and two are dedicated TTL lines, and 14 digital output lines, of which four are isolated 24 V and 10 are dedicated TTL.
+The EVS-1463 and EVS-1463RT come with four TTL and two isolated inputs.
 These lines include built-in functionality for communicating with external devices, such as reading from a quadrature encoder, generating strobe pulses, triggering, and writing/reading from digital lines.
 Using these signals, you can dynamically control your lighting or cameras, synchronize with a conveyor belt, or integrate NI Embedded Vision Systems with PLCs.

 In addition, the system can send commands and data to other devices, such as PLCs and operator interfaces, using industrial protocols such as EtherNet/IP, RS232, Modbus serial, and Modbus/TCP.
 With enterprise connectivity, you can also monitor the inspection results, view images, or store data in databases for statistical process control.